KumarRobotics/jps3d/README.md

 target_link_libraries(test_xxx ${JPS3D_LIBRARIES})
 ```

-Two libs will be installed in the system: the standard `jps_lib` and a faster implementation `nx_jps_lib` written by Nikolay Anatasov.
+Two libs will be installed in the system: the standard `jps_lib` and a faster implementation `nx_jps_lib` written by ["Nikolay Anatasov"](https://natanaso.github.io/).
 The latter one only supports 3D.

 ## Usage
 There are three steps to start a planning thread: